joelmanner/mtdv/public/index.md

-We’re a digital product experimentation company.
+We’re a digital product lab.